jsmarier-courses/midterm-project-MaxDillabough/mpad2003_midterm_max_dillabough.md

 1. *Potential Story*
 1. *Conclusion*
 1. *References*
+---
 ## 2. Getting Data

 Sadly I had no part in the collection of the raw data presented by the city of Ottawa data set [*2024 Service Requests*](https://open.ottawa.ca/documents/65fe42e2502d442b8a774fd3d954cac5/about).
 After the data was collected it was posted online for the public to download and view.
-I downloaded the data through the link provided on Brightspace (LINK).
+I downloaded the data through the link provided on Brightspace ([the CSV file](https://raw.githubusercontent.com/jsmarier/course-datasets/refs/heads/main/ottawa-311-service-requests-august-2024.csv)).
 After downloading the CSV file I imported it into google sheets.
 The un-edited, raw data that was given, looked like so:

 ![](partly-cleaned-chart.png)
-*The Raw Data*
+* *The Raw Data*

 There are eleven columns and twenty eight thousand, five hundred thirty nine rows.
 This massive data set is a collection of all service requests made to the city of Ottawa during the month of August.
 On my first look I concluded that the chart was very messy.
 I immediately began to think of how I could start to crop the unwanted and unneeded data.
 Each column had a French and an English translation.
 Column 1 labels every service request with an ID number, for example the first column is labelled with the ID number 202457114702, this is an example of a categorical variable.
 The column labelled Type contains nominal variables because of the lack of natural order, no type is better than another.
 There was an issue in the Longitude and Latitude columns; there are three rows that had both Longitude and Latitude set to zero, this is impossible as that would mean the requests were made off the coast of Africa even though they’re supposed to be made within Ottawa.
 These outliers are not alone in being inaccurate coordinates as there is one latitude that is labelled as 0.000408032393, this is an incorrect piece of data as it would place the call to dispatch outside of Canada and within South America.
 I knew that the editing and understanding data phase of this project would be a long strenuous task.
 	[Here is the link to my finished spreadsheet.](https://docs.google.com/spreadsheets/d/1nOKh_At9gIBojggtEPteNsc95fXGy0FLIGR02cvd0Wo/edit?usp=sharing)